antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

     /// <summary>
     /// Check whether the supplied name meets the include/exclude criteria.
     /// That is - it's on the include list if the include list was
-    /// specified, and not on the exclude list if the explude list was specified.
+    /// specified, and not on the exclude list if the exclude list was specified.
     /// </summary>
     /// <param name="path">path to validate</param>
     /// <returns>True if the path is acceptable.</returns>